Theory the gips

 Example

-Consider example similar to one in Bayesian model selection section:
+Consider an example similar to one in the Bayesian model selection section:

 Let’s say we have this data, Z